malandrakisgeo/mnemosyne/README.md

 ### Current major TODOs
 * Test, test, test, test.
 * Write more elaborate and cleaner documentation
+* Improve the exception handling
 * Add support for LRU and S3-FIFO
-* Make the cache return clones of the caches values
 * Add better support for conditional update
 * Add easy configuration for non-Spring applications
 * Make all adjusts needed to make it work properly on distributed systems (final boss!)

 ### Mini TODOs
 Well, dozens!
 From changing variable names to deciding when to update asynchronously.
+You may find some in the issues too.

 ### TODOs under discusssion
 * Add support for custom ID deduction (which solves the proxying problem)